foundling/tutorials/javascript/canjs/hello/README.md

 ### The Demo Application

-In terms of functionality, the demo app will be very simple: it merely demonstrates how to use `can-EVENT` attribute on an HTML element to manipulate it from your JavaScript code.
+In terms of functionality, the demo app will be very simple: it merely demonstrates how to use the `can-EVENT` attribute on an HTML element to manipulate it from your JavaScript code.
 Subsequent tutorials will explore the power of Can's data structures in more depth.

  The emphasis here is much more on StealJS and the central role of the `package.json` file when building an app with StealJS.
 I'll also cover the asynchronous structure of the steal function as well as the syntax for importing various types of modules.